 - Sound Healthcare & Financial – Provides insurance solutions and advocacy for the creative community

 Existing Revenue Streams

 It can be daunting to try to start a new business venture while worrying about the risk of your current revenue streams.
 Before branching out, make sure you are properly set up to collect the money you are already making.
-Additionally, if you already have an online store on your website, now would be a great time to rejuvenate that inventory and offer discounted, unreleased, and/or limited edition merchandise to your fans.
-In lieu of being able to go see live music, we encourage all music lovers to support their favorite artists/organizations through online shopping.
+Additionally, if you already have an online store on your website, now would be a great time to rejuvenate that inventory with creative merch ideas, unreleased music, or even new music made to order.
+In lieu of being able to go see live music, we encourage all music lovers to support their favorite artists and organizations through online shopping and donations.

 - Make sure your SoundExchange & PRO accounts are set up correctly

 With venues and local governments tightening restrictions on events and travel, it is a good idea to look at alternative revenue streams that do not involve travel.
 Many artists are using Patreon as a subscription-based revenue model to interact with and provide content to fans.
 Online concerts and lessons are also great channels to share your talent and skill with fans and students.

 *** The Jazz Education Network has created two webinars for getting started with online teaching.

 - Online Teaching with the Non-Online Teacher hosted by Justin Binek